S3 method for class 'ObliqueForest'

 Value

-of predictions.
-Column j
+a matrix of predictions.
+Column j of the matrix corresponds

-of the matrix corresponds to
+to value j in pred_horizon.
+Row i of the matrix corresponds to

-row i
+row i in new_data.

 Details

-must have the same columns with equivalent types as the data
+new_data must have the same columns with equivalent types as the data

-must not have levels
+used to train object.
+Also, factors in new_data must not have levels

-that were not in the data used to train object
+that were not in the data used to train object.

-values should not exceed the maximum follow-up time in
+pred_horizon values should not exceed the maximum follow-up time in

-'s training data, but if you truly want to do this, set
+object's training data, but if you truly want to do this, set

-and you can use a pred_horizon
+boundary_checks = FALSE and you can use a pred_horizon as large

 as you want.
 Note that predictions beyond the maximum follow-up time

-'s training data are equal to predictions at the
+in the object's training data are equal to predictions at the

-maximum follow-up time, because aorsf
+maximum follow-up time, because aorsf does not estimate survival

 beyond its maximum observed time.

-may be automatically specified as the value
+If unspecified, pred_horizon may be automatically specified as the value

-was created (see orsf).
+used for oobag_pred_horizon when object was created (see orsf).

 Examples